Your 10-second guide to today's China GDP report

 Here’s the state of play:

-- In the September quarter, GDP grew by 6.7% year-on-year, in line with expectations and the third quarter in succession where the annual growth rate was unchanged.
+- In the June quarter, GDP grew by 6.7% year-on-year, ahead of expectations for growth of 6.6% and unchanged from the March quarter figure.

-- In seasonally adjusted terms, GDP grew by 1.8% over the quarter, again in line with expectations.
+- After seasonal adjustments, the economy expanded by 1.8% during the quarter, again beating expectations for growth of 1.6%.

-- Growth in the nation’s tertiary industries – predominantly services – increased by 7.6% year-on-year, outpacing growth in the secondary and primary industries of 6.1% and 3.5% respectively.
+- Growth in China’s tertiary industries – predominantly services – increased by 7.5% to 18,429 billion yuan in the first half of the year, outpacing growth in secondary (13,425 billion yuan) and primary industries (2,209.7 billion yuan) of 6.1% and 3.1% respectively over the same period.

-- Tertiary industries accounted for 52.8% the GDP in the first nine months of the year, 13.3 percentage points higher than the contribution of the nation’s secondary industries.
-Roughly speaking, the former could be deemed to be the “new” China economy, with the latter the “old” economy.

-- Today, yet again, GDP is expected to grow 6.7% year-on-year.
-If correct, it will be the first time on record that GDP growth was unchanged for four consecutive quarters.

-- Of the 62 economists surveyed by Thomson Reuters, forecasts range between growth of 6.2% to 7.1%.
+- Looking ahead to today’s report, GDP growth is expected to remain unchanged at 6.7% year-on-year.
+Of the 58 economists surveyed by Thomson Reuters, forecasts range from growth of between 6.3% to 6.9%.

-- However, if history is any guide, the GDP figure will almost certainly come in at or slightly above expectation.
-Indeed, the past eight GDP figures have either met or beaten the median economist forecast by 0.1%.
+- The seasonally adjusted quarterly growth rate is also expected to remain steady at 1.8%.

+- The year-on-year GDP figure has a curious knack of coming in around market expectations.
+The past seven have either been in line with forecasts or exceeded them by 0.1%.
 Make of that what you will.

-- For the quarter, GDP is tipped to grow 1.7% in seasonally adjusted terms, down from 1.8% in Q3.
+- Perhaps adding to upside risks for the GDP figure, Chinese premier Li Keqiang said earlier this month that China’s economic performance during the quarter was “better than expected”.

-- Industrial output is expected to grow 6.1% year-on-year, down from 6.2% in November, while retail sales are tipped to expand by 10.7% from a year earlier, down 0.1 percentage point from a month earlier.
+- Industrial output is expected to grow 6.4% year-on-year, up from 6.3% in August, while retail sales are tipped to expand by 10.6%, unchanged from the prior reading.

-- Urban fixed asset investment is tipped to grow 8.3% from a year earlier, unchanged from the year-on-year pace reported between January to November.
+- Urban fixed asset investment is forecast to have grown 8.2% between January to September compared to the same period in 2015, up from 8.1% in August.

-In the absence of any data leaks — which there have been in the past — all four reports are scheduled to arrive at 1pm AEDT.
+In the absence of no data leaks, all four of these reports are scheduled to arrive at 1pm AEDT.

 You can follow me on Twitter @david_scutt — I’ll be covering the release live.